aep/aep.github.io/_posts/2019-02-04-rust-async-without-the-noise.md

  - ecosystem: crates.io is already amazing and ticks all the right boxes to grow to the size of gems or npm

 I have plenty of praise for rust.
-The fact alone that i am now committing my companies such as [devguard](https://devguard.io) completely on rust should tell how serious i am.
+The fact alone that I am now committing my companies such as [devguard](https://devguard.io) completely on rust should tell how serious i am.

 Unfortunately rust isn't focused on embedded exactly, so there's plenty workarounds that we've come up with over the course of shipping almost 30000 devices with an all-rust linux userspace.
 The biggest and most impactful is osaka, an alternative async system focused on readability and easy-to-argue code flow.